-As a real estate wholesaler, you are likely to come across a bevy of properties that have the potential to become your next deal.
-It’s worth noting, however, that while volume is typically something real estate wholesalers covet, it can become overwhelming — unproductive even — for those that aren’t prepared for it.
+As a real estate wholesaler, you are likely to come across a lot of properties that have the potential to become viable deals.
+It is worth noting, however, that while volume is typically something real estate wholesalers covet, it can become overwhelming—unproductive even—for those that aren’t prepared for it.

-It gets to a point that there just aren’t enough hours in the day.
+At some point, regardless of your experience, there simply aren’t enough hours in the day.
 That’s why you need a real estate wholesaler system to help you prequalify properties that are worth pursuing.
-Believe it or not, not every property is worth your time.
+Remember, not every property is worth your time.
 The last thing you want to do is waste time on a property that won’t help your bottom line when there are others with plenty of potential just around the proverbial corner.

-Let’s take a look at the info you will need to make an informed decision on your next wholesale property.
+Let’s take a look at everything you’ll need to know in order to make an informed decision on your next wholesale property.

 Not surprisingly, the first stage of the real estate wholesaler deal evaluation system has to do with gathering the appropriate information.
 The critical information I encourage you to gather isn’t relegated solely to the property itself, but also the individual intent on selling it.
 So without further ado, let’s find out what exactly you need to know at this stage of the real estate wholesaler deal evaluation system: